-Thankfully, there are many reputable personal loan lenders that don’t engage in predatory lending practices.
+Thankfully, many reputable personal loan lenders don’t engage in predatory lending practices.
 Here are some signs of a trustworthy lender:

-- Rates and terms are clearly disclosed.
-A reputable lender will clearly advertise the APRs you can expect on their loans.
-This includes both rates as well as any fees.
+- Clearly discloses rates and terms: A reputable lender will clearly advertise the APRs you can expect on its loans.
+This includes both rates and any fees.

-- A credit check and income documentation are required.
-When you apply for a loan, the lender will perform a credit check to determine your creditworthiness as well as your interest rate.
+- Requires a credit check and income documentation: When you apply for a loan, the lender will perform a credit check to determine what interest rate to offer you.
 You’ll also typically need to submit documentation showing your income and other debts.

-- You can find positive reviews of the lender.
-A reputable lender will have satisfied customers, which means you’ll be able to find positive reviews.
+- Has positive reviews: A reputable lender will have satisfied customers, which means you should be able to find positive reviews.

-- The lender offers tools and education to their borrowers.
-Reputable lenders don’t want borrowers to take on more debt than they can handle.
+- Offers financial tools and education to borrowers: Reputable lenders don’t want borrowers to take on more debt than they can handle.
 Because of this, many lenders provide tools, calculators, and other educational resources to help you decide whether their loan product is right for your financial situation.